 You have a task with a deadline.
-But, instead of doing it immediately, you postpone it until later.
+But, instead of doing it immediately, you postpone it.
 And then, before you know, you only have a few hours before the deadline.
 So, you rush to do the task, aware of the ticking clock above your head.
 Sounds familiar?
 The term for this is procrastination and it’s something that most people have experienced.
 There are many reasons why we procrastinate, but it’s best to not fall in the “I’ll do it later” trap.
 Here’s how you can overcome procrastination with mindfulness.

 Procrastination and Mindfulness

 At its very core, procrastination is an emotion management problem.
 Consciously or unconsciously, you feel negative emotions such as anxiety, boredom, frustration, etc. towards a task.
 Because you feel uncomfortable, you tend to do something else that feels better, until you have no choice but to do it.

 You have to remember to not let your emotions dictate you.
 You control your feelings and not the other way around.
 The key to overcoming procrastination is not removing the negative emotions, its to act despite them.
 This is where mindfulness (and emotional intelligence) comes in.

 Mindfulness, by definition, is the ability to be fully present, aware of where you are and what you’re doing, and not overly reactive or overwhelmed by what’s going on around you.